 In a clinical study (8), researchers gave Co Q10 at 200 mg per day to 9 diabetic patients.
 After a period of 12 weeks, researchers observed a significant improvement in hemoglobin A1C.
 In another study (9), researchers gave Co Q10 at 200 mg per day to 74 diabetic patients.
 They also observed a significant decrease in hemoglobin A1C.
 In addition, they also noticed a drop in blood pressure.

-Co Q10 is a strong antioxidant. it is also important for the normal functioning of the mitochondria: the energy power houses inside the cell.
+Co Q10 is a strong antioxidant.
+It is also important for the normal functioning of the mitochondria: the energy power houses inside the cell.
 Now consider this: Statin drugs such as Zocor (simvastatin), Lipitor (atorvastatin), Crestor (rosuvastatin) and Pravachol (pravastatin) are commonly used in diabetic patients.
-These drugs dramatically lower LDL cholesterol.
 Unfortunately, these drugs also lower the level of Co Q10.
 Why?
 Statins inhibit the production of mevalonate, a precursor of both cholesterol and coenzyme Q10.
 This may be one of the reasons why many patients experience muscle aches and/or muscle weakness while on a statin drug.

 Natural Sources of CoQ10